tinyMLx/tinyMLx.github.io/README.md

 bundle exec jekyll serve
 ```

 and open up a browser window.
 Then make your edits live and copy the files you changed to your fork of the tinyMLx repo and send a pull request PR.
+Note: It is best to make a new gitpod each time from the above URL than try to reload the gitpod another day.

 A good example of YAML syntax is at    https://spacelift.io/blog/yaml